The Café Terrace and Its Goddesses

 The Café Terrace and Its Goddesses (Note: The English subname of the original Japanese manga version is Goddess Café Terrace) (女神のカフェテラス, Megami no Kafe Terasu) is a Japanese manga series written and illustrated by Kōji Seo.
-It was serialized in Kodansha's Weekly Shōnen Magazine from February 2021 to November 2025, and has been compiled in 21 tankōbon volumes as of October 2025.
+It was serialized in Kodansha's Weekly Shōnen Magazine from February 2021 to November 2025, and was compiled into 22 tankōbon volumes.
 An anime television series adaptation produced by Tezuka Productions aired from April to June 2023.
 A second season aired from July to September 2024.

 Plot

-The series is set in Miura, Kanagawa, and follows Hayato Kasukabe, an orphan who had moved to Tokyo for high school.
+The series takes place in Miura, Kanagawa, and follows Hayato Kasukabe, an orphan who had moved to Tokyo for high school.
 After passing the exams for the University of Tokyo, he returns to Miura after being notified of the death of his grandmother, with the intention to close her struggling café, Cafe Terrace Familia.
 There, he discovers five women who had been working for the café, as well as living under his grandmother's care.
-After seeing their struggles and learning of their bond with his grandmother, he decides to re-open the café for business.
+After seeing their struggles and learning about their bond with his grandmother, he decides to reopen the café for business.